masonfmatthews/rails_assignments/assignments/restaurant_menu/README.md

 ## Description

 Create an online menu for a restaurant with a fixed number of categories and images for each category.
-Allow users to enter new menu items and display them on a single menu page.
+Allow users to enter new dishes and display them on a single menu page.

 ## Objectives